 After the palace tour, visit the church in the nearby vicinity to have a look at a different type of architecture.

 Another famous landmark is the Chamundeshwari temple which is on a small hillock near Mysore.
 This temple is visited for viewing architecture and for getting blessings of the Gods.

 Some other important things to do in Mysore are shopping for the famous Mysore silk, purchase some carved sandalwood, and eat the famous Mysore Pak, a dessert made with gram powder and ghee.

 Bandipur Tiger Reserve and National Park

 The highlight of our Karnataka visit was the few hours we spent in the Bandipur Tiger Reserve.
-It’s a jungle spread over an area of 874 sq. km and has a variety of animals and birds including lots of elephants, deers, antelopes, bison, peacocks, and a variety of many more Indian animals and birds along with the tigers.
+It’s a jungle spread over an area of 874 sq. km and has a variety of animals including tigers, elephants, deers, antelopes, bison, peacocks, and a variety of Indian birds.

-As private vehicles are not permitted inside the reserve, one has to hire from multiple vehicles provided by the governing authority of the reserve.
+As private vehicles are not permitted inside the reserve, one has to hire from the vehicles provided by the governing authority of the reserve.
 Try to book an open vehicle for your safari.
-A driver and a tourist guide are provided with the vehicle who do a pretty good job in spotting some of the hidden wild lives.
+A driver and a tourist guide are provided with the vehicle who do a pretty good job of spotting some of the hidden wildlife.
 Although we were not lucky enough to spot any tigers, other animals were aplenty and the drive through the jungle itself was quite exciting.

 Ooty and Coonoor

 On the other hand, Coonoor is a quaint little town that still maintains the charm of an ideal hill station.
-A lot of tea plantations, serene atmosphere, lesser traffic, and colonial traces in some of the architecture do make Coonoor an ideal spot for a couple of day’s stay.
+It has a lot of tea plantations, a serene atmosphere, lesser traffic, and colonial traces make Coonoor an ideal spot for a couple of day’s stay.
 Staying options are limited so are the activities, but for me, Coonoor is the place.